stylewarning/illogical-pathnames/README.txt

-Despite the name and the reasoning behind the name, these aren't a replacement for logical pathnames and are not "better" than logical pathnames; they just solve a different problem than that which logical hosts solve on modern machines..
+Despite the name and the reasoning behind the name, these aren't a replacement for logical pathnames and are not "better" than logical pathnames; they just solve a different problem than that which logical hosts solve on modern machines.

 Example